AutomaApp/documentation/docs/guide/storage.md

 :::

 ## Credentials
-Is used to store credentials, credential that are stored in here will be encrypted.
-And you can't vew or edit the after you add credentials.
+Is used to store credentials.
+Credentials that are stored here will be encrypted.
+And you can't view or edit them after you add credentials.

 To access these credentials in a workflow, use the `secrets` keyword inside the mustache tag.
 For example, <code v-pre>{{ secrets@credentialName }}</code>